“Only in this minute we’re alive, no more for the wise” — “Lullaby”

 The release of Hold On was not a planned re-entry into the indie music scene.
 But its reception awoke Malka's long suppressed desire to launch a solo project and rekindled his passion for songwriting and performing.
 What followed was a few live-streams, a few open mic nights, and a debut full length album, Dark Side released in 2022.
 Like its predecessor, Dark Side was also an obsessive one-man effort that involved months of late nights and painstaking attention to detail.
 The result is a extremely polished production and wider range with a return to Malka's rock roots, while maintaining that folky familiarity.
 Lyrically, Malka gets unabashedly personal, and the album journeys from denial to acceptance in a seamless arc, mirroring his personal journey to face down the demons and find the artist within.
 "Before I really launched this project, there were things I needed to say, about me personally, confront the stuff that was holding me back, all the way since childhood that, in part, contributed to this long unmet need to do music - the way I really wanted to do it.
 Hold On gave me hope that this was actually doable.
 Dark Side confirmed that it wasn't just doable.
 It was a necessity."

 Moreover, it spurred enough interest among fellow musicians to form a unique and captivating live ensemble including veterans Mike Flowers (bass) and Jeff Smithers (drums) of Knoxville cover band Remedy, classically trained Alice Stuart (cello), and powerhouse vocalist Jane Ramsey.
 Whether playing solo or with this incredibly talented band, Rob Malka's live act generates a striking and genuine energy that resonates with both audience and performer alike.
-In the short time since launching this project, he amassed nearly 500 social media followers, and over 4000 digital streams of his music.
+In the short time since launching this project, he amassed over 600 social media followers, and over 5000 digital streams of his music.
 And he's just getting started, with 2023 full of live shows and a new single Rob is currently working on with Nashville producer Shannon McArthur (Dashboard Confessional, The Riflery).